logickernel/agileflow/README.md

 ## Branching Strategy

 AgileFlow's branching model ensures that development and bug fixes are handled in a structured, scalable way.

-### Release Branches

-- **`release/X.Y`** branches represent each major and minor version.
-- These branches are created by maintainers and are **protected** to ensure stability.
-- Code is merged into these branches via merge requests or pull requests to prevent accidental or unvalidated changes.

-Examples:
-- `release/0.1` for the first release iteration.
-- `release/1.0` for the first stable feature release.
-- `release/1.20` for a significant feature set under the same major version.

 ### Development Branches